vgenguita/kvm-cloudimage/README.md

 # kvm-cloudimage

-Use cloud images on baremetal using libvirt/kvm
+Use cloud images on bare metal with libvirt/KVM.

-Actually, you can select these base OS for Guests
+Currently, the following base operating systems are supported for guest VMs:
 - Debian 12
 - Ubuntu 20.04
 - Ubuntu 22.04